 Can you give me an idea on price?

-We charge 16.5p per cm2 / £1650 per m2 for the actual area of stitched needlepoint.
-This excludes the blocking and the upholstery costs.
+We charge 18p per cm2 / £1800 per m2 for the actual area of stitched needlepoint.
+This includes the blocking but excludes the additional upholstery costs.

 What if I want one of your designs but in a different colourway?